Mifuneyama Rakuen is a 500,000 sqm Edo-era garden in Takeo, Saga.

 Okada Pond — central kid-friendly area

-The garden’s largest pond, with stepping-stone bridges, koi feeding, and the centerpiece teamLab installation at night.
-Stroller-friendly path around the perimeter.
-Tea house nearby for snacks and rest.
+This is the garden’s largest pond, with stepping-stone bridges, koi feeding, and the centerpiece teamLab installation at night.

 - Hours: Same as garden